 Price: 419 baht (11 euros or 13 USD)/ person, children about half price or free, depending on their size

-Are you are a foodie by the way?
-Have you tried the amazing chocolate brunch/ high tea at the Sukhothai?
+Then again, if you are a serious foodie, you should read about the amazing chocolate brunch/ high tea at the Sukhothai!

 Liked it, Pin it!